dh00mk3tu/tailwind-on-budget/README.md

 # tailwind-on-budget

-Flexbox focused minified CSS bundle created while working on an inhouse Project
+Flexbox based minified CSS bundle created to design responsive web pages.
+Created while working on an inhouse Project

-Ease to use, straight forward & **less then 5kb**!
+Easy to use, straight forward & **less then 5kb**!